 In 1947 he finished work on what many consider to be the first English-language book about Kenpo.

 He wrote in Japanese and English.
-Titled What Is True Self-Defense it sported a cover that depicted two combatants in a clinch.
+Titled What Is True Self-Defense, it sported a cover that depicted two combatants in a clinch.
 James Mitose re-released it in 1953 with a modified version of his family’s crest on the cover.
 The modification: A covered fist was placed on top of the crest because the world was at war.

 James Mitose wanted to share his philosophies of self-defense, but he felt pressured into filling the book with photographs.
 He feared that a student looking for a quick defensive move would flip to the technique pages and overlook the real message he wanted to convey.
 To the typical reader, it would appear to be just another how-to book on fighting.
 Nevertheless, many copies were donated to local police departments, public libraries, and health clinics.
 Others were sold in conjunction with lessons.

 In the ensuing years, his students expressed an interest in learning more about what could be considered Kosho-Ryu Kenpo’s aggressive and fierce side.
-They appeared to be ignoring the philosophical aspect of the martial art.
+They appeared to be ignoring the philosophical aspect of martial art.

-My dojo, they know not to teach other things because it’s religion.
+In my dojo, they know not to teach other things because it’s religion.